rsoeyadi/siyumeng-v1/README.md

 [Click here to view the website](https://www.siyumeng.com)

 This is a website for pianist Siyumeng Wang both designed and developed by me.
-This site is built with Next.js 13, which comes with a range of modern features and improvements:
+This site is built with Next.js 13, which comes with a range of modern features and improvements listed below.

 ## Features